Maxioum/Peeler/README.md

 # Peeler – Simplify Your Blender Add-on Packaging

+>This package is under active development.
+Feel free to open an issue or ask for help.
+I’ll be happy to develop the feature you need. :smile:

 A tool to easily package your **Blender add-on**

 Building and installing a Blender add-on with dependencies requires **manually** downloading the necessary wheels and specifying their paths in `blender_manifest.toml`.
 Peeler automates this process, allowing you to package your Blender add-on without **manually handling dependencies** (and their own dependencies !) or **manually writing their paths** in `blender_manifest.toml`.